cattle-ops/terraform-aws-gitlab-runner/_docs/README.md

 Finally, the runner still supports the manual runner creation.
 No changes are required.
 Please keep in mind that this setup will be removed in future releases.

+### GitLab runner cache

+By default the module creates a a cache for the runner in S3.
+Old objects are automatically remove via a configurable life cycle policy on the bucket.

+Creation of the bucket can be disabled and managed outside this module.
+A good use case is for sharing the cache cross multiple runners.
+For this purpose the cache is implemented as sub module.
+For more details see the [cache module](./cache).
+An example implementation of this use case can be find in the [runner-public](./examples/runner-public) example.

 ## Usage

 ### Configuration